bahrus/transient-style/README.md

 # transient-style

-Providing initial css rules for light children, prior to be slotted, provides a useful service as far as avoiding FOUC.
-But it presents its own issues as far as avoiding encapsulation / leaking on other non shadow children.
+transient-style is a martyr component.
+It removes itself from the DOM tree when the web component definitions it monitors for become registered.

+The biggest use case is providing initial css rules for light children, prior to being slotted.
+This is important for avoiding FOUC.
+But leaving the styles behind when no longer applicable, could have a lasting negative impact on other light children waiting for their web components to become registered, as well as non-shadowed content.

-Plus there's overhead to having styles which aren't meant to apply to anything.
+Plus there's overhead to having styles which aren't meant to apply to anything, sitting there for no reason.

 Syntax: